 Marijuana use has also been linked to a boost in risk of depression, although that link is slightly unclear.
 Mayo Clinic reports that people who smoke marijuana are diagnosed with depression more often than people who do not smoke marijuana, and that is especially true of people who use marijuana heavily over a long period of time.
 But researchers do not claim that marijuana directly causes depression.
 Instead, it might be that people at risk for depression are more tempted to use marijuana.
 Or it might be that something about using marijuana brings on a lifestyle that supports depression.
 More research is required to clarify that link.

 Marijuana users also tend to lean on the drug during periods of upheaval and stress.
 The drug, for them, becomes a little like a crutch.
-They lean on it when times are tough rather than dealing with problems head on.
+They lean on it when times are tough rather than dealing with problems head-on.
 That can lead to what clinicians call a lack of distress tolerance.
 People like this simply do not know how to handle life without drugs, so they keep on using drugs because they have no coping skills.
-That could make mental health yet more fragile.
+That could make mental health more fragile.

-An article in Scientific American suggests that a record low number of people think that regular marijuana smoking is harmful.
-Clearly, with all of the evidence presented here, this is not a position that can be supported.
-The drug causes physical, mental, and social problems.
+An article in Scientific American suggests that a record low number of people think that regular marijuana smoking is harmful, despite evidence that the drug causes physical, mental, and social problems.

 Some of these issues last for just a short time; others can last for a lifetime.
 But there is a simple solution.
 Evidence-based treatment methods can help people gain control over the cravings that drive drug use and live fulfilling drug-free lives.

 Call an admissions navigator at to start addiction treatment.
 Admissions navigators can also answer questions about using insurance to cover addiction treatment and other ways to pay for rehab.
 Verify your insurance coverage using the confidential .